lbrtcoin/albertcoin/doc/build-unix.md

         sudo apt-get install libboost-system-dev libboost-filesystem-dev libboost-chrono-dev libboost-program-options-dev libboost-test-dev libboost-thread-dev

-2. If that doesn't work, you can install all boost development packages with:
+2. If that doesnt work, you can install all boost development packages with:

         sudo apt-get install libboost-all-dev